sveta-egorova/running/README.md

 # Installation

-In order to install the project, one should run the command flask run.
+In order to install the project, one should run the command `flask run`.

 # Requirements